erwanriou/github_tracker/README.md

 ## Production Deploy

 I made a quick production deploy in a free heroku instancy just in case.
-Feel free to visit this adress.
+Feel free to visit this adress `https://github-tracker-app.herokuapp.com/`